parente/tott/doc/assignments/setup.rst

 Git_ is an open source, fast, modern `distributed version control system <http://en.wikipedia.org/wiki/Distributed_revision_control>`_.
 Many high-profile projects have adopted Git for version control, and, according to the GitHub stats quoted on the front page of this site, many more are starting life in Git.
 We will practice using Git in almost everything we do in this course.

 Right now, you just need to tell Git who you are before we proceed.
-In the *tottbox* terminal, enter the following commands, replacing my fullname and email address with your own.
+In the *tottbox* terminal, enter the following commands, replacing my name and email address with your own.

 .. code-block:: console